Ultimate Guide: Crowdfunding for Nonprofits Made Easy

 Published on

-Crowdfunding for nonprofits is a form of alternate finance that allows nonprofits and charities to raise funds by collecting small donations from a large number of people.
+Crowdfunding for nonprofits is a form of alternative finance that allows nonprofits and charities to raise money by collecting small donations from many people.
 Originally started as a form of raising funds for entrepreneurs trying to establish their business, crowdfunding has quickly become a means for nonprofits to raise money.

 However, as upbeat as the statistics look, crowdfunding for nonprofits is still challenging because:

 2. It costs money: Crowdfunding for nonprofit and charitable initiatives costs money.
-Processing fees, the crowdfunding platform’s charges, etc. all need to be considered.
+Payment processing, the crowdfunding platform’s charges, etc. must be considered.

-3. It is not the same for everyone: While many nonprofits have benefitted from crowdfunding, the process does not look the same for everyone.
-While some may see immense success, others still need more support to ensure they hit their fundraising goals.
+3. It is not the same for everyone: While many nonprofits have benefitted from crowdfunding platform, the process does not look the same.
+While some may see immense success, others still need more support to reach their fundraising goals.

 But, it also

-1. Opens up new revenue streams: Crowdfunding for nonprofits is an exciting, new way to reach out to the masses and harness the power of social media and related tools to raise funds.
+1. Opens up new revenue streams: Crowdfunding for nonprofits is an exciting, new way to reach the masses and harness the power of social media platforms and related tools to raising funds.
 Especially for newer organizations, crowdfunding helps give them an initial boost in funding to sustain their efforts as they continue to establish themselves.

-2. Helps you with research: Crowdfunding is also an excellent way for nonprofits to identify their supporters and discover which groups of people are more likely to support them.
-It also helps you test your branding, brand message, and pitch to your donors – and ways to improve them over the period of your crowdfunding campaign.
+2. Helps you with research: Crowdfunding platform is also an excellent way for nonprofits to identify their supporters and discover which groups of people are more likely to support them.
+It also helps you test your branding, brand message, and pitch to your donors – and ways to improve them throughout your crowdfunding campaign.

 3. Creates a bandwagon effect: People are more likely to support you and donate to your cause once they see others donating to you.
 Crowdfunding and its success depend mainly on how people perceive it and how actively they support the initiative – thus also leading others in their circles to consider helping you.